The Statistics Behind Gender-Based Car Insurance Pricing

 Why is car insurance different for males and females?

 Car insurance differs by gender primarily because of statistical claims data showing that male drivers — particularly those under 25 — file more frequent and more severe claims than female drivers of the same age.
 Insurers use actuarial models to group drivers by risk level, and gender has historically been one of the variables in those models.
 This means young men are statistically more expensive to insure, which gets reflected in their premiums.
-However, this gap narrows significantly with age and disappears entirely for most drivers by their early 30s.
+However, this gap narrows significantly with age and essentially disappears by age 30.

 Do men always pay more for car insurance than women?

 Not always.
-While young men typically pay more, the gap is essentially gone by age 30, and for some middle-aged drivers, women may pay slightly more depending on the insurer.
+While young men typically pay more, the gap is essentially gone by age 30 — and for drivers between ages 35–45, women may actually pay slightly more depending on the insurer.
 Additionally, in seven states — California, Hawaii, Massachusetts, Michigan, Montana, North Carolina, and Pennsylvania — gender is banned as a rating factor entirely.
-Even in states that allow it, different insurers weight gender differently, so comparison shopping is essential.
+Even in states that allow it, different insurers weight gender differently, so comparison shopping is always essential.

 At what age does gender stop affecting car insurance rates?